 - having a regular programme of speakers

-3. All our books are available from the Society, at Society Meetings, Leek Books and Biddulph Library.
-[Please note: The Biddulph High Street Book “Goowin dine th”grayn” is no longer available except as an Adobe PDF file]
+All the Societies books are available at Society Meetings, some from Leek Books and the Biddulph Library.
+[Please note: The Biddulph High Street Book “Goowin dine th’grayn” is no longer available.]

 Chairperson - Mr. Roland Machin

 David J. Outhwaite (Secretary & Sale of Publications)

 You can ask David any questions about the BDGHS.
 However, if you have a genealogy or a family history question then you can Ask the Reverend Hadfield and a member of the Society will contact you, as soon as possible.

 If you're a regular visitor you may wish to check the Site News page which not only lists the latest changes but also tells you how you can be notified by email of future changes.

 To Bookmark this page please right-click on this link to the Biddulph & District Genealogical & Historical Society and follow your Browser's intsructions.
 For further information about the web-site please click here.

 Local and Family History for the Biddulph area

 These web pages are hosted by 1and1, and the site was originally